-Electric wheels, so-termed SM&GWs would also be a simple way of making an automotive vehicle with the full-time/part-time DBW 4WD propulsion mechatronic control system.
+Electric wheels, so-termed SM&GWs would also be a simple way of making an HE-JLTV with the full-time/part-time DBW 4WD propulsion mechatronic control system.
 And if one SM&GW started to slip in acceleration or braking, a CPU could determine that far faster than existing TCS or ABS as well as ESP.
 Those benefits could be approximated by any automotive vehicle that used one E-M/M-E motor/generator for each SM&GW.
 But the SM&GW goes two steps further.
 First, it squeezes into the SM&GW a macroelectronic commutator termed the DC-AC/AC-DC macrocommutator that is acting as inverter/rectifier, which changes the direct current (DC) from the CH-E/E-CH storage battery into alternating current (AC) for supplying the E-M motor, and vice-versa changes the AC from the M-E generator into DC for charging the CH-E/E-CH storage battery.

 Converting the current elsewhere in the automotive vehicle would require running long AC cables to the E-M/M-E motor/generator.
 Running DC cables from the CH-E/E-CH storage battery or TDUF to the SM&GW and converting the power there to AC increases efficiency.

-In addition, some mechatronic procedures can make the E-M motors turn at values of the vehicle velocity fast enough to run the automotive vehicle without gears.
+In addition, some mechatronic procedures can make the E-M motors turn at values of the vehicle velocity fast enough to run the HE-JLTV without gears.
 The result is to drop the gearbox, a source of mass and friction.

-Unlike automotive vehicles with external combustion engine (ECE) or internal combustion engines (ICE), most AEVs and/or HEVs do not require variable transmissions, but sometimes they do necessitate a gearbox of some kind.
+Unlike automotive vehicles with external combustion engine (ECE) or internal combustion engines (ICE), most HE-JLTVs do not require variable transmissions, but sometimes they do necessitate a gearbox of some kind.

-4 Full-time/part-time DBW 4WD propulsion
+5. Full-time/Part-time DBW 4WD Propulsion

-Principle layout of a hybrid-electric (HE) transmission arrangement for the aforementioned HE

-DBW 4WD propulsion mechatronic control system is shown in Figure 3.
+Principle layout of an E-M transmission arrangement for the aforementioned HE DBW 4WD propulsion mechatronic control system is shown in Figure 5 [3, 4].

-Figure 3: Principle layout of an HE transmission arrangement for the HE 2WD and/or 4WD DBW propulsion mechatronic control system
+Fig. 5: Principle layout of an E-M transmission arrangement for the HE 2WD and/or 4WD DBW propulsion mechatronic control system [3, 4]

-While the basic principles of the E-M transmission arrangements for the DBW 2WD and/or 4WD propulsion mechatronic control system remain the same for virtually all categories of HEVs, the actual arrangements vary - for instance, some may have DBW 2WD propulsion, that is either FWD or RWD, and other DBW 4WD propulsion.
+While the basic principles of the E-M transmission arrangements for the DBW 2WD and/or 4WD propulsion mechatronic control system remain the same for virtually all categories of HE-JLTVs, the actual arrangements vary - for instance, some may have DBW 2WD propulsion, that is either FWD or RWD, and other DBW 4WD propulsion.

-Another requirement for the DBW 4WD propulsion stems from the fact that, when the HEV is cornering, the outer driven wheels or SM&GWs must roll faster than the inner ones that may be traversing circles of smaller radii, yet their mean value of the wheel angular velocity, and mean value of the vehicle velocity, may be required to remain constant.
+Another requirement for the DBW 4WD propulsion stems from the fact that, when the HE-JLTV is cornering, the outer driven wheels or SM&GWs must roll faster than the inner ones that may be traversing circles of smaller radii, yet their mean value of the wheel angular velocity, and mean value of the vehicle velocity, may be required to remain constant.

 So far as effectiveness of traction is concerned, FWD is better than RWD, especially on difficult terrain including ice or snow.
-This is partly because the mass of the CH-E/E-CH storage battery on the front driven wheels or SM&GWs enables them to grip the on/off-road surface better than also apply to rear CH-E/E-CH storage battery's RWD HEVs.
+This is partly because the mass of the CH-E/E-CH storage battery on the front driven wheels or SM&GWs enables them to grip the on/off-road surface better that also apply to rear CH-E/E-CH storage battery's RWD HE-JLTVs.